 Students seeking accommodations at the University of Southern Maine must document a disability as defined by the Rehabilitation Act, Section 504 and the Americans with Disabilities Act.
-This documentation must be provided to the Office of Support for Students with Disabilities (OSSD) prior to receiving services.
+This documentation must be provided to the Disability Services Center (DSC) prior to receiving services.
 Students qualified under these laws are protected from discrimination in all University programs, activities, services and facilities.

 Under these laws, an individual with a disability means any person who:

 1. has a physical or mental impairment which substantially limits one or more major life activities, including caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, sitting, standing, lifting and working, as well as mental and emotional processes such as thinking, concentrating and interacting with others;

 2. has a record of such an impairment; or,

 3. is regarded as having such an impairment.

 Students with disabilities must provide evidence of both a disorder and related current, significant, functional limitations to become eligible for accommodations.
 Designed to provide equal access, accommodations are provided only in response to the functional limitations of a disability as they clearly intersect with academic demands.
 Accommodations do not include interventions, which are remedial, needed for personal study and care, or designed to ensure desired outcomes.

 Please provide the following information under separate cover and on practice letterhead and mail or fax to the above address or fax.
 The authorized release of information is to include but not be limited to the following: